UKELA Conference 2024: Environmental Law within a Shifting Political Landscape

 Speakers

-• Rosamund Adoo-Kissi-Debrah - WHO BreathLife Ambassador, Founder and Trustee of The Ella Roberts Foundation
+• Rosamund Adoo-Kissi-Debrah - WHO BreathLife Ambassador, Founder and Trustee of The Ella Roberts Foundation (delivering a pre-recorded personalised message)

 • Eloise Scotford - Dean of UCL Faculty of Law and advisor to the UNEP